 Holding her smile so no one could tell what she was thinking, her eyes scanned the room from face to face.
 Scattered about the room were the six young women who knew her better than anyone ever had.
 Yet, that made her sad, all of the sudden.

-When she’d met them all four years ago, it was like a whole world opened to her.
-She’d had best friends before, but living independently with and amongst these young women provided opportunities to see them every day, any hour of the day.
-In happy times and bad times, and all the in between.
+When she’d met them all four years ago, it was like a whole world had opened to her.
+She’d had best friends before, but living independently with and amongst these young women provided opportunities to see them every day, any hour of the day, in happy times and bad times, and all the in between.
 For the first time in her life, she had a place to belong.

-She was likeable.
-Loveable, even.
-It was just her personality to mean what she said, and to say what she meant.
-People could count on it, and often did.
+She was likeable, compassionate, and loveable.
+It was just her personality to mean what she said, and to say what she meant; people could count on it, and often did.
 She was dependable, passionate, and caring.
 She was open and accepting of others, even when people around her were not.
 Standing for what she believed in wasn’t something that was negotiable.
 It just was.
 Caring about people and having a genuine interest in getting to know them wasn’t an act.
 It just was.

 But, they were all she had.